hpourv/guided-diffusion-notebook/README.md

 This repository is based on [openai/improved-diffusion](https://github.com/openai/improved-diffusion), with modifications for classifier conditioning and architecture improvements.

 # Sampling from pre-trained diffusion model
-This part provides a ready-to-run Google Colab notebook for sampling from the guided-diffusion pre-trained diffusion model.
-You can sample from diffusion models trained on datasets such as FFHQ, CelebA-HQ, AFHQ, and CUB, without manually downloading the checkpoints.
+This section provides a ready-to-run Google Colab notebook for sampling from pre-trained guided-diffusion models.
+It enables easy sampling from models trained on datasets such as FFHQ, CelebA-HQ, AFHQ, and CUB, without the need to manually download the checkpoints.